These Baby Pumpkin Pancakes are the easiest baby-led weaning pumpkin recipe to introduce solid food and pumpkin to little ones.

 Heat griddle on medium heat and spoon one tablespoon of batter per pancake to make hand-sized pancakes that babies can hold easily.

-Cool down on a wire rack before offering as finger food for kids.
+Cool down on a wire rack before offering it as finger food for kids.

 As your baby grows, add some toppings to these pumpkin pancakes to introduce new flavors and textures.
 Great ideas are: